Severson-Group/AMDC-Hardware/docs/Analog.md

 _f_<sub>c</sub> = 1 / (2 π _RC_)

 The main purpose of these LPFs, however, is for anti-aliasing.
 They are set to 50kHz (a resistor with _R_ = 100Ω and a capacitor with _C_ = 33nF) since sampling is nominally done at 100kHz for the ADC, and the control loop is nominally at 10 or 20kHz.

+The nominal build of the AMDC sets RC values to get 50 kHz bandwidth, but the custom builds can use different RC values to obtain a different filter bandwidth.

 ### ADC